Understand the Iowa School Finance Formula

-On this page find information that will help you better understand the Iowa School Foundation Formula.
+On this page, you'll find information to help you better understand the Iowa School Foundation Formula.
+If you have questions, give us a call or send us an email, we'll be glad to help you understand.

 Key Measures of Financial Health for School Leaders to Understand and Track